ivarref/healthy/README.md

 ## Example usage for HTTP server backends

-The idea is that you may for example want to invoke `(h/add-error!)` if a request takes too long to finish or fails in some other way.
+The idea is that you may for example want to invoke `(h/add-error!)` if a request takes too long to finish or fails in some other way. `(h/error-count)` may be used to see if a service recovers or not after some time.

-Your `/health` endpoint or similar may then return healthy (or not) based on `(h/error-count)` like the following:
+Your `/health` endpoint or similar may return healthy (or not) based on `(h/error-count)` like the following:

 ```clojure